Buying a Foreclosure Home

 Foreclosed homes generally can be purchased anywhere from 5%-20% below the current market value.
 Along with the chance for immediate equity comes a lot more risk.
 As a buyer of a foreclosed home, you should be preparing yourself for a significant amount of due diligence.

-Having been in the Real Estate industry for the past twenty four years the best advice I could provide is to make sure you have an attorney represent your best interests.
+Having been in the Real Estate industry for the past thirty-four years, the best advice I could provide is to make sure you have an attorney represent your best interests.

-The last thing you want to have happen is to think you just bought a home for $500,000 but then find out there is $100,000 worth of liens on the property.
+The last thing you want to have happened is to think you just bought a home for $500,000 but then find out there is $100,000 worth of liens on the property.

-Having your financing already lined up is a very important consideration as well because these kind of transactions tend to move very swiftly.
+Having your financing already lined up is a crucial consideration because these kinds of transactions tend to move very swiftly.

-Unlike a traditional Real Estate transaction everything is “buyer beware”.
-When purchasing a non foreclosed home the seller will have had some kind of history with the property and should be disclosing any known issues.
-In a foreclosure the lender has never lived in the property therefore they would have no idea what problems if any the home has.
+Unlike a traditional Real Estate transaction, everything is “buyer beware.”
+When purchasing a non foreclosed home, the seller will have had some kind of history with the property and should be disclosing any known issues.
+In a foreclosure, the lender has never lived in the property; therefore, they would have no idea what problems the home has.

 There could be any number of problems that are not readily apparent.
-Issues with some of the more expensive components of a home such as heating, plumbing and electrical systems are all possible.
-There could also be vandalism by the previous home owner or other vandals as well.
+Issues with some of the more expensive home components, such as heating, plumbing, and electrical systems, are all possible.
+There could also be vandalism by the previous homeowner or other vandals as well.

 I have been to plenty of foreclosed homes where the owner has taken out their anger on the property.
 I have been in homes where the entire kitchen was removed!
-Some of the other more common issues today is the copper plumbing being taken out of a home.
-I know that may sound crazy but it happens!
+One of the other more common issues today is the copper plumbing being taken out of a home.
+I know that may sound crazy, but it happens!

 Still interested in buying a foreclosed home?
 Here are the three scenarios when buying one:

-- At an auction where you may be in competition with other buyers.
+- At an auction where you may compete with other buyers.

 Buying at an auction typically carries the most risk but also can come with the greatest reward.

-Many times with an auction you are not allowed to inspect the property prior to the scheduled auction date.
+Many times with an auction, you are not allowed to inspect the property before the scheduled auction date.
 These types of sales tend to bring out more “investor” types as these properties can be bought on many occasions for a price that could warrant a “flip” where the buyer turns around and re-sells the property.

 A buyer going to an auction will need to come up with a fairly large deposit and will be expected to show the lender that they have the ability to complete the purchase.
-The other consideration in the auction scenario is that you may have to spend time and money removing the previous owner.
+The other consideration in the auction scenario is that you may have to remove the previous owner’s time and money.
 A task that most buyers don’t have the stomach for.

 The REO scenario is usually the least risky as the bank has acquired the property and has wiped out the liens through purchase.

-Once a home is Real Estate owned many banks will list these homes with a Realtor.
-The buyer gets clear title, is most often allowed to inspect the home, and is allowed to have a mortgage contingency.
-This is typically the best route for the non savvy Real Estate investor.
+Once a home is Real Estate owned, many banks will list these homes with a Realtor.
+The buyer gets a clear title, is most often allowed to inspect the home, and is allowed to have a mortgage contingency.
+This is typically the best route for the non-savvy Real Estate investor.

 Most of your efficiency as a buyer depends on whether the state in which the property is purchased uses mortgages or deeds of trust for real estate transactions.

 When a state uses mortgages, it means they also conduct their foreclosure proceedings through the courts.
 These transactions tend to take longer and have a range of potential problems.
-When a state uses deeds of trust, the foreclosures are non-judicial and tend to resolve quicker and with far less head aches.
+When a state uses deeds of trust, the foreclosures are non-judicial and tend to resolve quickly and with far fewer headaches.

-In Massachusetts the primary means on foreclosure is non judicial (no court action).
-If the deed of trust, however, does not contain a power of sale language, (language in the mortgage that allows the mortgagee to sell the property) the lender may seek judicial foreclosure.
+In Massachusetts, the primary means of foreclosure is non-judicial (no court action).
+If the deed of trust, however, does not contain a power of sale language (language in the mortgage that allows the mortgagee to sell the property), the lender may seek judicial foreclosure.